-I have only recently found out about Vembu, company that has a portfolio of an extensive range of backup products.
+I have only recently found out about Vembu, a company that has a portfolio of an extensive range of backup products.
 Apparently, Vembu has a long history of Backup products.
 Interested in the offerings, I immediately installed what they call Vembu Backup and Recovery Suite.
 Vembu offers a complete offering for backup and disaster recovery.
 They, support VMware, Hyper-V, Physical Servers, and Workstations.
-In addition, the product has support for many applications like Exchange, Sharepoint, SQL, Office 365, Google Apps suite.
+In addition, the product has support for many applications like Exchange, SharePoint, SQL, Office 365, and Google Apps suite.
 The product even has support for the cloud in addition to on-site and off-site.
-One of the best aspects of Vembu BDR suite is a web interface.
-It’s simple, logical and intuitive.
+One of the best aspects of the Vembu BDR suite is the web interface.
+It’s simple, logical, and intuitive.
 I kid you not.

 Vembu Backup & Disaster recovery suite review

 Vembu Backup & Disaster Recovery is available in two editions: Paid and Free edition.
-You can test a fully functioning version with a no limit trial mode for 30 days.
+You can test a fully functioning version with a no-limit trial mode for 30 days.
 When you start the installation, a familiar window will pop up notifying you that installation is about to begin.
-Installation can’t be more simple.
-It’s basically a set of several windows where you click Next button.
+Installation can’t be simpler.
+It’s a set of several windows where you click the Next button.

-You can choose storage repository on a local drive or you can choose a network drive.
-For network-based repository you can use a CIFS or NFS protocols.
+You can choose a storage repository on a local drive, or you can choose a network drive.
+For a network-based repository, you can use CIFS or NFS protocols.

-You can select web server port and you can also setup a custom username and a personalized password.
+You can select a web server port and you can also set up a custom username and a personalized password.

-When you complete initial configuration, you can log into Vembu web interface.
+When you complete the initial configuration, you can log into the Vembu web interface.

-When you add a server, you have to select a type first.
-You can backup VMware vSphere or Microsoft Hyper-V. What is interesting is that Vembu also supports Physical servers which a welcome addition.
-You can backup both Physical servers and Desktops.
-To backup files and applications (MS Exchange, MS SQL, MS Sharepoint, MS Outlook, etc…) you have to install a Files & Applications installer.
-There are still companies who use ancient solutions for the backup.
+When you add a server, you must select a type first.
+You can back up VMware vSphere or Microsoft Hyper-V. What is interesting is that Vembu also supports Physical servers which is a welcome addition.
+You can back up both Physical servers and Desktops.
+To backup files and applications (MS Exchange, MS SQL, MS SharePoint, MS Outlook, etc…) you have to install a Files & Applications installer.
+There are still companies that use ancient solutions for backup.
 At the same time, a lot of Virtual infrastructure backup solutions don’t support backing up physical servers.
-When companies are doing a switch to a new backup product, they may prefer to use a solution which can backup all of their infrastructures so they can replace old backup solution with a new, better and modern backup solution for all of their needs.
+When companies are doing switch to a new backup product, they may prefer to use a solution that can back up all of their infrastructures so they can replace the old backup solution with a new, better, and modern backup solution for all their needs.

-There is a very good user experience across Vembu backup.
-To setup your first backup job, you click on a Backup in the menu and click on the type of infrastructure you have in your organization.
+There is a particularly good user experience across Vembu backup.
+To set up your first backup job, you click on a Backup in the menu and click on the type of infrastructure you have in your organization.
 I have selected VMware vSphere.
 You can easily have multiple virtual infrastructure types.

 First, you need to enter your vSphere host information.